psharma04/academic-kickstart/content/docs/posts/index.md

 ## Images

-Images may be added to a page by either placing them in your `static/img/` media library or in your [page's folder](https://gohugo.io/content-management/page-bundles/), and then referencing them using one of the following notations:
+Images may be added to a page by either placing them in your [page's folder](https://gohugo.io/content-management/page-bundles/), and then referencing them using one of the following notations:

-A figure from your `static/img/` media library:

-    {{</* figure library="true" src="image.jpg" title="A caption" lightbox="true" */>}}

 A figure within a [page's folder](https://gohugo.io/content-management/page-bundles/) (e.g. `content/post/hello/`) :